Join us at WorkRamp LEARN Spring 2023!

 Managerial training

-Managerial training is essential to set your managers—and their teams—up for success.
+Managerial training and leadership development is essential to set your managers—and their teams—up for success.
 In a study by Monroe Partners, 43 percent of new managers said they got no training at all, and half of those with 10 or more years of management experience said they’ve had nine hours of training total in their careers.

 Unfortunately, untrained managers affect the entire company.
 They may not have the skills to manage employee conflict, provide effective coaching, or motivate staff.
 That means the team will likely lose its top performers, and the manager will drag the entire department down.